- Write a letter to a poet whose voice speaks to them

 Peer Review: Mirroring Activity

-Step 1: Place your students in heterogeneous groups of three (or in their usual writing groups, if you do peer review regularly).
+Step 1: When students have finished writing their first drafts, place students in heterogeneous groups of three (or in their usual writing groups, if you do peer review regularly).

 Step 2: Ask students in each group to exchange letters so they each have someone else's.